MuhammadHaweras/task-managemnet/README.md

 # README

-This app is build in Ruby on Rails, frontednd is created with rails views(html, css, bootstrap), database used is MySQL.
+This app is build in Ruby on Rails, frontend is created with rails views(html, css, bootstrap), database used is MySQL.

 Features covered in app:

-* Get List of all records, CRUD operations of records
+* Get List of all records, CRUD operations of records.

 * Authentiction: User can sign up, sign in, logout.
 User must sign in to create, update or delete a record.
 User can only see list of records and read a particular reord without sgning in.